rsacramento/cloudformation-cockroachcloud-resources/CockroachLabs-Clusters-ServerlessCluster/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ClusterId.

 ### Fn::GetAtt